Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/week_1_day_1_plan.md

 * **Code lab:** participants code alone or in small groups

 * * *
-## 9:00–10:30: Getting to know your OS
+## 9:00–10:30: Getting to know your OS for [Mac](getting_to_know_mac.md) and [Windows](getting_to_know_windows.md)

-[Windows](getting_to_know_windows.md) and [Mac](getting_to_know_mac.md) users will split into breakout groups so that participants can focus on how to work in their specific environments.
+Mac and Windows users will split into breakout groups so that participants can focus on how to work in their specific environments.
 How does your OS both facilitate and inhibit your work now, and how might that change?

 Time | Topic | Type
 ---- | ---- | ----